 What makes SRM unique?

 SRM consultants are experts in Veteran suicide risk assessment and management.
-They are both clinicians and well-informed researchers, which allows them to provide consultation that is based on the most up-to-date literature in the field but can easily be used in the next session with a patient you are worried about.
+They are both clinicians and well-informed researchers.
+This allows them to provide consultation that is based on the most up-to-date literature in the field and can easily be applied to your clinical work with a Veteran at risk of suicide.

 How can SRM assist non-VA providers?

-The VA Suicide Risk Management Consultation Program offers education, training, information, and consultation regarding suicide risk assessment and management to non-VA healthcare professionals who care for Veterans outside of the VA system.
-We offer expert guidance on subjects that come up frequently in the course of caring for Veterans at risk for suicide.
-We cannot, however, provide direct guidance or consultation regarding the care of a specific Veteran, nor assume clinical responsibility for patients not under our care; any potential liability would be only in accordance with the Federal Tort Claims Act.
+The VA Suicide Risk Management Consultation Program offers education, training, information, and consultation regarding suicide risk assessment and management to non-VA providers who care for Veterans outside of the VA system.
+SRM offers expert guidance on subjects that come up frequently in the course of caring for Veterans at risk for suicide.
+In accordance with the Federal Tort Claims Act, we cannot provide direct guidance or consultation regarding the care of a specific Veteran, nor assume clinical responsibility for patients not under our care.